-The Trustees believe that the investment options outlined in this section are appropriate for meeting the investment objectives outlined in section 3.
-In particular, for members who do not wish to take an active role in the investment decisions, the Trustees offer a Default Investment Option (the "Diversified Lifestyle - targeting drawdown") with lifestyling which aims to de-risk members as they approach retirement, by targeting an asset allocation at retirement aligned with members taking 25% tax free cash and using the remaining 75% of their assets for flexible drawdown.
+The Trustees believe that the investment options outlined in this section are appropriate for meeting the investment objectives outlined in Section 3.
+In particular, for members who do not wish to take an active role in the investment decisions, the Trustees offer a Default Investment Option (the "Diversified Lifestyle - Targeting

+Drawdown") with lifestyling which aims to de-risk members as they approach retirement, by targeting an asset allocation at retirement aligned with members taking 25% tax free cash and using the remaining 75% of their assets for flexible drawdown.
 The Trustees note that drawdown is not available through the Plan directly, but that it is made available on Scottish Widows' administration and investment platform or through transferring assets to another provider.

-The Trustees have also made available two alternative lifestyle strategies designed for members looking to purchase an annuity at retirement and a further lifestyle strategy which has been designed for members who wish to draw 100% of their accumulated savings in the DC Section as cash at retirement.
+The Trustees have also made available two alternative lifestyle strategies; one designed for members looking to purchase an annuity at retirement; the other designed for members who wish to take all their DC section benefits as a cash sum at retirement.